okay1204/manhunt/README.md

-**Please reach out to me if you have any issues through the GitHub Issues page, thank you :)**
+**Please reach out to me if you have any issues through the GitHub Issues page or on discord at okay#2996, thank you :)**